tqvarnst/q-app/README.md

     oc new-project demo-s2i-native

+    oc import-image quarkus/ubi-quarkus-native-s2i --from=quay.io/quarkus/ubi-quarkus-native-s2i:20.1.0-java11 --confirm

-    oc new-app --name=q-app quay.io/quarkus/centos-quarkus-native-s2i:graalvm-1.0.0-rc15~https://github.com/tqvarnst/q-app.git
+    oc new-app --name=q-app quay.io/quarkus/ubi-quarkus-native-s2i:20.1.0-java11~https://github.com/tqvarnst/q-app.git

-    oc cancel-build bc/q-app

-    oc patch bc/q-app -p '{"spec":{"resources":{"limits":{"cpu":"4", "memory":"4Gi"}}}}'

-    oc start-build q-app

     # wait for the build to finish (web console or `oc logs -f bc/q-app`)

     oc expose svc q-app

-The reason that we are cancelling the build shortly after creating it (in the `oc new-app` command) is because the default resource that OpenShift uses to build a native application using GraalVM isn't enough.
-Therefor we first patch the build config giving it more resources and then start the build again.
+> **NOTE:** GraalVM are using a lot of memory during build which may cause issues depending on your OpenShift clusters limitations.
+To increase the limits you can do the follow:
+>
+> First stop the build (if running)
+>
+>       oc cancel-build bc/q-app
+> Then increase the memory of the pod to a suitable value
+>
+>       oc patch bc/q-app -p '{"spec":{"resources":{"limits":{"cpu":"4", "memory":"4Gi"}}}}'
+> Then start the build again
+>
+>       oc start-build q-app

 ## Deploy as minimal runtime container